-What happens after Iowa?
-Questions abound after caucus chaos
+What happened in Iowa and what’s next after caucus mess

 WHAT ARE CAMPAIGNS SAYING?

-Several campaigns jumped into the information void and announced, perhaps unsurprisingly, that according to their own data their candidate did great in Iowa.
-But in all of these cases the data is incomplete and may not be representative of what Iowa voters across the state decided — for example, it may under-represent rural areas, or college campuses.
-Plus, any campaign has an interest in releasing results that make its own candidate look good.
-These numbers are not reliable.
+Several campaigns initially jumped into the information void and announced, perhaps unsurprisingly, that according to their own data their candidate did great in Iowa.
+But in all of these cases the data was incomplete and the same caveats applied as with the party’s subsequent release of partial results.

+As the day dragged on, Warren questioned why the Iowa party wasn’t waiting to release a full tally.
+Sanders expressed frustration with the delay but counseled patience.
+And Buttigieg was emotional at a New Hampshire rally as he spoke of being, at least for the time being, in first place.

 HOW WILL THIS AFFECT OTHER STATES?